elatov/elatov.github.io/_posts/2012-09-04-vmware-workstation-9-on-fedora-17-cause-kernel-panic-with-eip-is-at-hostif_saferdmsr0x110x20-vmmon.md

 > I have figured out one of reasons.
 > If you crash Linux kernel (3.5 or later) with a HostIF_SafeRDMSR call, this is caused by exception table format.
 Linux 3.5 (more specifically, Linux kernel commit 706276543b699d80f546e45f8b12574e7b18d952) have changed the format of exception table.
 >
-> VMware&#8217;s vmmon.ko (vmware-vmx/lib/modules/source/vmmon-only/linux/hostif.c) generates exception table using the way described in kernel documentation ($KERNEL/Documentation/x86/exception-tables.txt) but this is quite old and completely useless beginning with Linux kernel 3.5.
+> VMware's vmmon.ko (vmware-vmx/lib/modules/source/vmmon-only/linux/hostif.c) generates exception table using the way described in kernel documentation ($KERNEL/Documentation/x86/exception-tables.txt) but this is quite old and completely useless beginning with Linux kernel 3.5.
 >
 > Fortunately, there is \_ASM\_EXTABLE macro (in $KERNEL/arch/x86/include/asm/asm.h) to generate portable exception table.
 So I have created a patch to make exception table portable and make vmmon.ko to support Linux 3.5.
 I hope this will help.